angus-g/mom6-spurious/writing/paper/lock-exchange.md

 ## Lock Exchange

 The lock exchange test case is a simple configuration that shows the creation of intermediate densities by spurious mixing.
-This is a replication of one of the test cases presented by Ilicak et al. (2012).
+This is a replication of one of the test cases presented by @ilicak12.
 The test case takes place in a two-dimensional domain of 64km width and 20m depth.
 Only the highest resolution test cases are chosen, with horizontal and vertical grid spacings of $\Delta x = \SI{500}{\metre}$ and $\Delta z = \SI{1}{\metre}$, respectively.
 The lock exchange is defined by an initial temperature distribution comprised of one density class on each side of the domain,

 ![\label{fig:snapshot} Snapshot of lock exchange after 17 hours at $\nu_h = \SI{0.01}{\square\metre\per\second}$.
 Temperature is shown in colours.
 Spurious mixing at the front can be seen by the presence of many intermediate temperatures.](plots/lock_exchange_snapshot_0.01.png)